pren1/pren1/README.md

 # Get in Touch

-If you have any questions or just want to chat about my projects, please feel free to reach out to me via the my email.
+If you have any questions or just want to chat about my projects, please feel free to reach out to me via my email.
 I would love to hear from you and discuss any questions or feedback you may have.

 Thank you for visiting my GitHub page, and I look forward to hearing from you soon!